KasMasVan/csr_exp_resource_index/README.md

-# Resource Index for Zero-Shot and Few-Shot Commonsense Reasoning (CSR) Experiments
+# Zero-Shot and Few-Shot Prompting for Commonsense Reasoning (CSR)

 I find that several of my projects use the same data and models.
 This repository is to provide a unified resource index for these projects.
 With this repo, I do not need to download specific models and data for each project.
 Instead, I can simply clone this repo and use the data and models in this repo.